wisdom2608/containers-networking/README.md

 ```bash
 root@551e15def4a3:/# ping 172.17.0.3
 ```
+#           NOTE:  A Container runing on Docker Desktop doesn't recognize the `ping` command

 # NB:
  a) This container remains at the background after stopping it because it does not have `-d` flag only
  ```bash